TL;DR β Summary

 - A growing mess of tribal knowledge that only some people know how to work around

-What the Numbers Say: 15–40%
+What the Numbers Say: 15β40%

-That means a single mistake in a drawing — a missing tolerance, ambiguous note, or incorrect part number — can result in:
+According to ASQ:For aerospace, the upper bound is more common than you think.
+Why?
+Because regulated manufacturing doesn't just demand quality β it demands provable, documented quality.
+That means a single mistake in a drawing β a missing tolerance, ambiguous note, or incorrect part number β can result in:

 - Scrapped parts